How did you end up working in Oceanport?

 What improvements are scheduled for borough parks?

 Maintaining the borough's parks needs to be done "in a very logical way," says Hunt, because the biggest challenge is funding improvements.
 To combat that, the committee needs to "aggressively apply" for grants and open space money.
 She says the committee reviews the 10-year plan to make sure they are on track for maintaining parks facilites.
-Next up: Trinity Park, which Hunt calls a "traditional pocket park" that is tucked into a neighborhood and residents can walk to.
+Next up: which Hunt calls a "traditional pocket park" that is tucked into a neighborhood and residents can walk to.

 What are your goals for the parks and rec committee?